bbauska/BI-JS-for-webdev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-1-1">1.1.1 Syllabus</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This course is designed for beginners who want to learn how to use JavaScript to add dynamic and interactive features to their websites.
-In this course, you will learn the fundamentals of JavaScript programming, and how to apply them to web development.
+<p>This course is designed for beginners who want to learn how to use JavaScript to add
+dynamic and interactive features to their websites.
+In this course, you will learn the fundamentals of JavaScript programming, and how to apply them to web development.</p>

-Throughout the course, you will be guided through the process of using JavaScript to manipulate the Document Object Model (DOM) of a web page, handle events, and create dynamic and interactive user interfaces.
-You will also learn how to use JavaScript to make asynchronous requests to web servers and consume data from web APIs.
+<p>Throughout the course, you will be guided through the process of using JavaScript to
+manipulate the Document Object Model (DOM) of a web page, handle events, and create dynamic and interactive user interfaces.
+You will also learn how to use JavaScript to make asynchronous requests to web servers and consume data from web APIs.</p>

-By the end of the course, you will have a solid foundation in JavaScript programming and a clear understanding of how to use it for web development.
-You will also have the skills to create dynamic and interactive websites that can respond to user input.
+<p>By the end of the course, you will have a solid foundation in JavaScript programming
+and a clear understanding of how to use it for web development.
+You will also have the skills to create dynamic and interactive websites that can respond to user input.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1">Module 1: Introduction to JavaScript Programming</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This module is designed to provide you with a comprehensive introduction to JavaScript programming.
-Throughout the module, you will gain hands-on experience working with JavaScript and develop a deep understanding of its core features and capabilities.
+<p>This module is designed to provide you with a comprehensive introduction to JavaScript
+programming.
+Throughout the module, you will gain hands-on experience working with JavaScript and develop a deep understanding of its core features and capabilities.</p>

-The module will cover the key concepts of JavaScript, including variables, data types, operators, control structures, and functions.
-You will understand how to use these concepts to create basic programs that are modular, maintainable, and easy to test.
+<p>The module will cover the key concepts of JavaScript, including variables, data types,
+operators, control structures, and functions.
+You will understand how to use these concepts to create basic programs that are modular, maintainable, and easy to test.</p>

-By the end of the module, you will be proficient in creating simple and effective JavaScript programs and will be able to apply best practices and coding standards to write high-quality code that meets the needs of your clients and users.
+<p>By the end of the module, you will be proficient in creating simple and effective
+JavaScript programs and will be able to apply best practices and coding standards to write high-quality code that meets the needs of your clients and users.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2">Module 2: DOM Manipulation and Event Handling</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->